RonnenPodolsky/RonnenPodolsky/README.md

 - ⚡ Fun fact: ...
 -->

-## 🔭 What I want to do!
+## 🔭 My goal

 - Engineer some software with guidance of awesome engineers!
 - Do it with React, preferably, but can learn other frameworks quickly

 ## 🎖️ What I used to do

-- Product management
-- Data analysis
+- Product management and Data analysis
-- Cyber research
-- SIEM engineering
-- Team leading

 ## 💫 What I did to achieve my goal?